Standardized Images and Evaluation Metrics for Tomography: Materials and Methods

-Conceptually, it functions as a controlled zoom-in on areas of particular diagnostic or structural importance, allowing quantitative scrutiny of features that may be diluted or concealed in global analyses.
+A Region of Interest (RoI) is a diagnostic construct that enables localized quantitative evaluation of reconstruction performance within selected subregions of an image~\cite{7422783, 10.1093/scan/nsm006, 4312665, pandey2018automatic, amakusa2018influence, schain2014evaluation, jiang2012regions}.
+Conceptually, it functions as a controlled zoom-in on areas of particular diagnostic or structural importance, allowing for quantitative scrutiny of features that may be diluted or concealed in global analyses.

-By restricting evaluation to meaningful subregions—such as boundaries, isolated hot spots, or regions containing closely spaced sources—RoIs provide a refined perspective on reconstruction quality and help identify local variations that may not be captured by whole-image metrics.
+By restricting evaluation to meaningful subregions---such as boundaries, isolated hotspots, or regions containing closely spaced sources---RoIs provide a refined perspective on reconstruction quality and help identify local variations that may not be captured by whole-image metrics.

 Although an RoI is defined and processed as an image mask, it is not an additional image type but rather a flexible analytical tool within the evaluation framework.